bradleyburgess/bradley-burgess.com_dev/src/content/blog/what-i-learned-from-building-my-first-csharp-dotnet-project.md

 - I used **dependency injection** and **factory methods** to make code more loosely coupled and easily testable

-This reinforced not just the "what" of OOP, but the *why* — how it leads to testability, flexibility, and clarity when used well.
+This reinforced not just the *what* of OOP, but the *why* — how it leads to testability, flexibility, and clarity when used well.

 ---